nickdazell11/nickdazell11/README.md

 - 👋 Hi, I’m @nickdazell11
 - 👀 I’m interested in AI/ML and Data Science
-- 🌱 I’m currently learning functional programming and algorithms
+- 🌱 I’m currently learning PostgreSQL and Probabilistic Modeling
 - 💞️ I’m looking to collaborate on App Development projects
 - 📫 Feel free to email me with any questions or project ideas at ndazell@g.hmc.edu